anujrajak/Kill-any-running-process-using-python/README.md

 # Kill-any-running-process-using-python
-This pyhton script terminate the process given to it in linux
+This python script terminate the process given to it in linux

 # Required modules